guilhermefgonc/bash-automations/README.md

 # Bash Automation Scripts

 This repository contains 3 Bash scripts that automate some tasks.
-These scripts were created as part of a study of Bash scripting.
+These scripts were created as part of a study about Bash scripting.

 ## Scripts: